microsoft/verona/docs/explore.md

 Ownership has been used a in a few languages to support scalable memory management.
 Rather than allowing multiple threads to access a single object, we ensure that at most one thread can access an object at a time.
 This is fundamental in languages like [Pony](www.ponylang.io) and [Rust](https://www.rust-lang.org).
 Ownership removes the need for dynamic consensus.
 It provides static consensus, a single thread is responsible for deallocating an object.
 Static ownership is transferable, but such a transfer is a two-party consensus problem rather than a global consensus problem.
 Thus much easier to implement efficiently.

-We view Verona as giving up on concurrent mutation as a necessary step for scalable memory management.
+In Project Verona, we view giving up concurrent mutation as a necessary step for scalable memory management.
-By giving up on concurrent mutation, we cannot implement concurrency as a library.
+By eliminating concurrent mutation, we cannot implement concurrency as a library.
 There are two alternatives here, expose "unsafe" to enable unsafe libraries for concurrency (e.g. Rust), or provide a concurrency model as part of the language (e.g. Pony).

 The former means the language can rely on fewer invariants as it does not understand how the code inside the unsafe blocks is providing concurrency.